PsCustomObject/PsCustomObject.github.io/_posts/2019-10-28-Measure-Script-Time.md

 ---
 title: "PowerShell - Measure Script execution time"
-excerpt: "Explore how we can measure execution time of PowerShell scripts or code snippets using different techniques"
+excerpt: "Learn how to measure execution time of PowerShell scripts and commands using different techniques and approaches"

 categories:
   - PowerShell